Modern Languages, BA (Hons)

 • You can meet exchange students at weekly language cafés to chat in the languages you are studying.

-• You will be able to join our FrenchGerman and Spanish Student Societies for weekly social events including ‘Raclette Night’, film screenings, pub quizzes and more!
+• You will be able to join our FrenchGerman and Spanish Student Societies for weekly social events including film screenings, pub quizzes and more!

 Modern Languages at Swansea is ranked:

-• 5th in the UK Overall (Guardian University Guide 2025)
+• 5th in the UK Overall (Guardian University Guide 2026), and has

 Your Modern Languages Experience

-To enable you to shape your course to match your goals and interests, you can choose from:
+You can shape your course to match your goals and interests by choosing from:

-The Year in Industry can be spent in the UK or overseas**, giving valuable workplace experience.
-The University advocates for paid placements, which on average have a salary of £20,000+.
+The Year in Industry can be spent in the UK or overseas, giving you valuable experience.
+The University advocates for paid placements, with an average salary of £20,000+.
 Unpaid placements are considered on a case-by-case basis.
 Although securing a placement is the responsibility of the student, we work with several organisations who provide a range of opportunities.
-Students are supported throughout the application journey with advice, guidance and resources.
-If you are unable to secure a placement by the end of the second year of study, you will transfer onto the equivalent degree programme.
+If you choose to pursue a Year in Industry, you will be supported throughout the application journey with advice, guidance, and resources.
+If you are unable to secure a placement by the end of the second year of study, you will be able to transfer onto the equivalent 3-year degree programme.

 Modern Languages Employment Opportunities